Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Birth of Geoffrey Plantagenet.

-Geoffrey, the son of Henry II dies in a tournament.
+Geoffrey, the son of Henry II died in a tournament.

 Family Tree Details